jc-stu/piano_transcription/README.md

 5) Combine piano note and piano pedal transcription systems.
 6) Evaluate.

 All training steps are described in runme.sh.
 It worth looking into runme.sh to see how the piano transcription system is trained.
-In total 29 GB GPU memoroy is required with a batch size of 12.
+In total 29 GB GPU memory is required with a batch size of 12.
 Users may consider to reduce the batch size, or use multiple GPU cards to train this system.

 ## Results

 The training uses a single Tesla-V100-PCIE-32GB card.
 The system is trained for 300k iterations for one week.
 The training looks like:

 <pre>